Global Engagement Opportunities

 Do you have amazing photos from your time abroad?
 Of course you do!

 Every fall we hold the Study Abroad Photo Contest and give you the chance to share your study abroad experience through the lens of your camera.
-This event, co-sponsored by the ASMSU Exit Gallery, will be held from September 5-15, 2017 in the Exit Gallery.
+This event is co-sponsored by the ASMSU Exit Gallery.

 Student Engagement Global Ambassadors (SEGAs) are the heart of involvement on campus.
 This peer to peer advising program is designed to align with the university strategic plan and highlight MSU's vision of shared services and campus collaboration.